Yo, Doctors: Pelvic Exams Shouldn’t Be Quickies

 My exam room had one tiny window that was completely blocked by at least a dozen stuffed animals.
 There was dollhouse wallpaper on the walls, a yellowed linoleum floor, a stack of some of the most sexist children’s books I’d ever seen (a la Barbie Teaches Her Young Sister To Distrust Her Intuition) and the speculum she’d taken out truly looked like it was some nineteenth century abortion device.
 She’d also taken out a generic tube of very cold, cheap, glycerin-based lube.
 Sugar and vaginas don’t mix.

-Non-arousal and penetration don’t mix either.
+Non-arousal and fingers being inserted into your body don’t mix either.

 I know some women find pelvic exams uneventful, but they tend to make me say “ow” and “stop.”
 So I’ve gotten into the habit of telling my doctor beforehand that I usually find the whole procedure painful, so please go very slowly and listen to me.
 This doctor did neither.
 I wanted to get dressed and leave as soon as I saw her response to my “go slow” preamble.
 She made a face that was supposed to be comforting but looked deranged, and in a grotesque baby voice said she’d “use the smaller speculum and be gentle.”
 I didn’t trust her.
 One second in and I told her it hurt.
 Another few seconds and I told her to stop.
 This wasn’t right.
 Her technique was the dangerous nonsense medical schools seem to teach -- plunge in, turn your head away from the patient, feel around hurriedly to get the information you need, pull out.